Copart, Inc. (NASDAQ:CPRT) Shares Purchased by Graham Capital Management L.P.

-Graham Capital Management L.P. raised its stake in shares of Copart, Inc. (NASDAQ:CPRT – Free Report) by 60.5% during the third quarter, according to the company in its most recent 13F filing with the SEC.
-The fund owned 24,668 shares of the business services provider’s stock after buying an additional 9,294 shares during the quarter.
-Graham Capital Management L.P.’s holdings in Copart were worth $1,063,000 at the end of the most recent reporting period.
+Graham Capital Management L.P. lifted its position in Copart, Inc. (NASDAQ:CPRT – Free Report) by 60.5% in the third quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
+The firm owned 24,668 shares of the business services provider’s stock after purchasing an additional 9,294 shares during the quarter.
+Graham Capital Management L.P.’s holdings in Copart were worth $1,063,000 at the end of the most recent quarter.

-A number of other large investors have also recently bought and sold shares of the stock.
-Comerica Bank acquired a new stake in Copart during the 3rd quarter valued at $12,806,000.
-Silver Oak Securities Incorporated boosted its holdings in shares of Copart by 27.6% during the third quarter.
-Silver Oak Securities Incorporated now owns 7,065 shares of the business services provider’s stock worth $304,000 after purchasing an additional 1,529 shares during the last quarter.
-OLD National Bancorp IN boosted its holdings in shares of Copart by 57.0% during the third quarter.
-OLD National Bancorp IN now owns 587,551 shares of the business services provider’s stock worth $25,318,000 after purchasing an additional 213,425 shares during the last quarter.
-TimesSquare Capital Management LLC boosted its holdings in shares of Copart by 53.8% during the third quarter.
-TimesSquare Capital Management LLC now owns 1,334,351 shares of the business services provider’s stock worth $57,497,000 after purchasing an additional 467,011 shares during the last quarter.
-Finally, Jacobs Levy Equity Management Inc. boosted its holdings in shares of Copart by 766.3% during the third quarter.
-Jacobs Levy Equity Management Inc. now owns 183,501 shares of the business services provider’s stock worth $7,907,000 after purchasing an additional 162,318 shares during the last quarter.
-Institutional investors and hedge funds own 79.26% of the company’s stock.
+Other large investors have also recently made changes to their positions in the company.
+Principal Financial Group Inc. raised its stake in Copart by 96.8% during the 3rd quarter.
+Principal Financial Group Inc. now owns 39,803,057 shares of the business services provider’s stock valued at $1,715,114,000 after acquiring an additional 19,576,719 shares during the last quarter.
+BlackRock Inc. raised its stake in Copart by 2.6% during the 2nd quarter.
+BlackRock Inc. now owns 39,500,287 shares of the business services provider’s stock valued at $3,602,821,000 after acquiring an additional 994,697 shares during the last quarter.
+Vanguard Group Inc. raised its stake in Copart by 1.2% during the 1st quarter.
+Vanguard Group Inc. now owns 22,968,882 shares of the business services provider’s stock valued at $2,881,905,000 after acquiring an additional 270,867 shares during the last quarter.
+JPMorgan Chase & Co. raised its stake in Copart by 79.1% during the 3rd quarter.
+JPMorgan Chase & Co. now owns 17,359,152 shares of the business services provider’s stock valued at $748,006,000 after acquiring an additional 7,666,881 shares during the last quarter.
+Finally, State Street Corp raised its stake in Copart by 3.2% during the 2nd quarter.
+State Street Corp now owns 16,582,550 shares of the business services provider’s stock valued at $1,512,494,000 after acquiring an additional 513,244 shares during the last quarter.
+79.26% of the stock is owned by institutional investors and hedge funds.

 Analyst Ratings Changes